Spotlight On Motion Graphic Designer El Ogorodova

 A. Stay open, stay friendly, and do not be afraid to share your knowledge.
 Young designers tend to be like fierce little hedgehogs.
 They hide behind their needles and try to pierce through the doors into the industry on their own.
 Most of my opportunities came to me through professional acquaintances.
 There is a karma-like benefit that comes with playing nice.
 If you share your opportunities and knowledge with your peers and colleagues, chances are they will remember and help you back one day.

-Q. What is some of the best pieces of advice you have received over the years that you still remember to this day?
+Q. What are some of the best pieces of advice you have received over the years that you still remember to this day?